-A. NOTIFICATIONS OF REPORT
+B. NOTIFICATIONS OF REPORT

-Once the Office of the Chancellor is in receipt of any report of sexual misconduct against a minor by any personnel of the Diocese of Peoria, the Bishop will be informed immediately.
-The Chancellor and/or Vicar General shall notify the alleged offender of the allegations made against him or her.
-The Chancellor and/or Vicar General shall notify the associate pastor(s) of any pastor so accused, or shall notify the pastor of any associate pastor so accused or the appropriate supervisor or religious superior, that charges have been made against the alleged offender.
-The Chancellor and/or Vicar General shall further notify the Diocesan attorney and insurance carrier/administrator as appropriate.
-They shall also notify, if applicable, religious superior or supervisor in the case of a lay employee, that charges have been made against the alleged offender and should keep the superior advised of the status and outcome of the proceedings.
+Once the Office of the Vicar General is in receipt of any report of sexual misconduct against a minor by any current personnel of the Diocese of Peoria, the Bishop will be informed immediately.
+The Vicar General shall notify the alleged offender of the allegation made against him or her.
+The Vicar General shall further notify the Diocesan attorney and insurance carrier/administrator as appropriate.
+They shall also notify, if applicable, the superior or supervisor in the case of a lay employee that charges have been made against the alleged offender and should keep the superior advised of the status and outcome of the proceedings.